crypter70/Stocks-Prediction/README.md

-# Stocks-Prediction
+# Stocks Analysis and Forecasting

 ## Overview
-A Machine Learning project to predict stock prices using the Long-Short Term Memory (LSTM) algorithm.
-The predicted stocks consist of 4 stock codes on the Indonesia Stock Exchange (IDX), 2 stocks each in the banking sector, namely BBCA and BBNI, the mining sector, namely ADRO and INDY.
+A Machine Learning project to forecast stock prices using the Long-Short Term Memory (LSTM) algorithm.
+The forecasted stocks consist of 4 stock codes on the Indonesia Stock Exchange (IDX), 2 stocks each in the banking sector, namely BBCA and BBNI, the mining sector, namely ADRO and INDY.

 ## Prequiste
 - Anaconda 3